galois1915/Google-ML-Engineer/Intro-AI-ML-on-Google-Cloud/modules.md

 * Design efficient prompt and tune models with different methods.
 * Recognize the AI solutions and the embedded Gen AI features.

+### Introduction
+In this module on Generative AI, you will explore the exciting opportunities offered by this recent AI innovation.
+You will learn about GenAI and how it functions, create GenAI projects on Google Cloud, and use Gemini multimodal with Vertex AI Studio.
+You will also delve into prompt design, model tuning, and explore Model Garden for accessing different GenAI models.
+Additionally, you will discover how GenAI is integrated into AI solutions like CCAI.
+The module concludes with a hands-on lab using Vertex AI Studio to create prompts and conversations.
+By the end, you will have a solid understanding of Generative AI and the tools available for GenAI development.
+Let's get started!
+### Generative AI and workflow
+### Gemini multimodal
+### Promt design
+### Model tuning
+### Model Garden
+### AI solutions
+### Lab introduction
+### Lab: Vertex AI studio
+### Summary

 ## Module 5: Summary